 Best for Puppies: The Art of Raising a Puppy

 Bringing home a new puppy is an exciting time that’s filled with kisses, snuggles and yes, lost sleep.
-The Art of Raising a Puppy by Monks of New Skete is a must-have for any new pup owner.
-With nearly 800 5-star reviews on Amazon, this book is written by a community of dog-loving monks who really know their stuff.
+A must-have for any new pup owner, The Art of Raising a Puppy is written by the Monks of New Skete, a community of dog-loving monks who really know their stuff.
 All 352 pages are filled with expertise about training, loving and caring for a new puppy as the monks draw on their 30-plus years of experience raising German Shepherd puppies.
 It will help your puppy adjust to his or her new home and offers tips for every stage of a puppy’s life.

 03 of 07